 In basic education, after completing the 9 years of study, students receive a certificate, Certificate of Basic Studies, that is a prerequisite to enroll in upper secondary education.
-In 2019, approximately 7.3 million students were enrolled in basic education in Colombia (DANE, 2019).

 In upper secondary education, upon successful completion of grades 10 and 11, students must take the national exam SABER 11 to obtain the certificate of completion for enrolment in tertiary education.
-In 2019, about 1 million youth enrolled in upper secondary education.

 In tertiary education, students can choose between three types of institutions.
-Universities, that offer undergraduate and graduate programmes, technological institutions that provide programmes to increase the level of knowledge and skills in a specific subject, and professional technical that gives professional training programmes for a particular job.
-In 2019, 2.4 million students accessed tertiary education, 65% were enrolled in universities and 24% in technological education (SNIES, 2019).
+Universities, that offer undergraduate and graduate programmes, technological institutions that provide programmes to increase the level of knowledge and skills in a specific subject, and professional technical that gives professional training programmes for a particular job (SNIES, 2019).

 Even though, education coverage in Colombia has improved in the last years, “in just a decade, school life expectancy has increased by two years and participation in early childhood education and care (ECEC) and tertiary education has more than doubled, to 40% and 50%, respectively” (OECD, 2016), student´s socio-economic background still has great impact on education access and achievement in the country.
 Inequality in education opportunities starts at an early age, children from the poorest backgrounds never go to school, start late, repeat years or dropout from school.
 In Colombia, “school life expectancy for students from the poorest backgrounds is just 6 years, compared with 12 years for the richest, and 9% enroll in tertiary education, compared with 53% from the wealthiest families” (OECD, 2016).
-According to the OECD´s report on Colombian school resources in 2018, the main challenges the Colombian education system faces are: increasing coverage, keeping students in school, and smoothing their transitions.
+According to the OECD´s report on Colombian school resources in 2018, the main challenges the Colombian education system faces are: increasing coverage, keeping students in school, and smoothing their transitions (SOURCE).
 Therefore, it necessary to increase access to education for children of all socio-economic backgrounds, but especially guarantee that all students have complete education trajectories, from early childhood education and care (ECEC) until upper secondary education.
 When students lack a strong foundation in their academic process, they tend to repeat years or drop out of school (OECD, 2016).
 Understanding school dropouts in Colombia and finding ways to reduce this phenomenon can contribute to reduce inequities in the educational system.
 The following section elaborates on this problematic and presents official statistics for Colombia.

 School dropouts in Colombia (official government statistics)

-In Colombia, school dropout is defined as the student that leaves the education system before completing the grade or level of education that is currently pursuing.
+In Colombia, school dropout is defined as the student that leaves the education system before completing the grade or level of education that is currently pursued.
 The variable is measured through the intra-annual dropout rate, which indicates the percentage of students who drop out of the education system before the end of the school year (Bayona-Rodríguez, H., et al, 2020).
 The public agency in charge of measuring and reporting the dropout rate in Colombia is the Ministry of Education.
 The data base used to follow up the behavior of the variable is the SIMAT (Sistema Integrado de Matricula), which contains the enrollment registration of all students in the formal education.
 The formal education in Colombia is structured by schools funded with public resources (official sector) and private schools (non-official sector).

 Regarding the data, SIMAT contains longitudinal information of the students´ education trajectory, from early childhood education until upper secondary, with specific characteristics at the individual level, age, gender, and performance in school of the students, and at the institutional level, grade, location, and school methodology.